 What does the business look like today?

 Today, Sarah’s company is small, which she likes.
-Kristin and Andrew are designers, and Chip is her right hand assistant.
-Her husband’s company does local construction and contracting and she works with a small group of architects and vendors she loves – mill shops, steel fabricators, etc. She mentioned that you need to have vendors and people to make your designs happen.
+Kristin and Andrew are her designers, and Chip is her right-hand assistant.
+Her husband’s company does local construction and contracting and she works with a small group of architects and vendors she loves – mill shops, steel fabricators, etc. She mentions that you need to have vendors and people to make your designs happen.